aremmell/libsir/README.md

 ## Getting started

-Clone or download the resitory to your machine, then choose how you'd like to integrate libsir into your project:
+Clone the repository, then choose how you'd like to integrate libsir into your project.
+The following build toolkits are supported:

-### Visual Studio Code
+### VS Code

-There is already a code-workspace in the repository (and  my primary means of compiling and debugging the library across platforms).
-As of right now, the build and launch tasks are not fully functional for every platform, but that's easy enough to figure out, right?.
+> TODO: write something about what’s left to be done

 ### Visual Studio 2022

-A veru recent addition is an sln and some vcxproj files in the `msvc` directory.
-They are connfirmed to work correctly on Windows 11 (x64 &amp; arm64) with Visual Studio 17.6.
+A  Visual Studio 2022 solution (and accompanying projects) can be found in the [msvc](./msvc) directory.
+Currently, there are configurations for amd64 and arm64.

+> TODO: add msbuild tasks to VS Code workspace

 ### Unix Makefile